 Dear sisters and brothers in our Lord and His servant Saint Francis.
 May the Lord give you His peace!

-Your brother and servant – with fraternal love in Saints Francis and Clare,
+With a brother’s love in Saints Francis and Clare,

 My dear brothers and sisters,